ramrajsingh10/tender-automation/README.md

 Deploy the services to Cloud Run with the provided VS Code tasks or by running the `gcloud run deploy` commands defined in `.vscode/tasks.json`.

+- Tender processing: `POST /api/tenders/{tenderId}/process` imports the uploaded bundle into Vertex RAG, runs the managed playbook, and writes the results JSON to Cloud Storage.
+Retrieve the latest answers via `GET /api/tenders/{tenderId}/playbook`.
+- Ad-hoc questions: `POST /api/rag/query` proxies a single prompt to Agent Builder for exploration or validation.

 ## Testing
 - Web lint/build checks: `npm run frontend:lint` and `npm run frontend:build`.
 - Python service smoke tests (from a virtual environment):